do-your-own-seo/do-your-own-seo.github.io/README.md

 ## Features

-* Pagination for each language via [Jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (non-supported by Github Pages).
+* Pagination for each language via [Jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (non-supported by GitHub Pages).
 * Full control over the commenting system with [Staticman](https://github.com/eduardoboucas/staticman).
 * Sitemap.xml with all the images for every post.
 Adding `sitemap:false` to the front-matter excludes the page from the map; setting `sitemap_exclude:[paths]` in *\_config.yml* does the same with files and folders.
 * RSS-feed for each language, optimized for Feedly.